Swayam595/Design-Patterns/creational/singleton/README.md

-# Singleton Pattern and Double-Checked Locking

-## 🧩 Singleton Pattern
+# 🧩 Singleton Design Pattern

 The **Singleton Pattern** ensures that a class has **only one instance** and provides a **global point of access** to that instance.